praveenkumar5188/minimal/index.md

 # Project 1

-Title : ToyotaCY20
-Duration : Oct, 2019 – Till Date
-Client : Toyota
-Team Size : 2
-Language : C++
-Description :
 The project involves design and development of software for the Infotainment System of Car, that offers Radio, Audio, Car Play Features runs on Linux platform.

 Responsibilities:

-• Working as Feature Owner.
+• Working as Feature Owner for Audio.

 • Involves in Design,Coding, review.

 • Analyzing the defects found during testing and reported by customers and fixing them

 ## Project 2